 Interreg Europe applies a flat rate of 15% of staff costs for administration costs.
 The programme also pays the preparation costs in the form of a lump sum.
-Moreover, you will not need to budget phase 2 anymore.
+Moreover, fourth call projects will not need to budget phase 2 anymore.
 We will finance the activities through a lump sum.
 The lump sum is defined in relation to the number of policy instruments/ action plans to be monitored (for example, for three policy instruments, the total sum for the whole partnership for phase 2 activities is 51,000 EUR).
-See all details in the programme manual, page 120.
+See all details in the programme manual, page 123.

 Project partners do not need to provide any justification or supporting documents for the preparation costs.

 There is no general one-size-fits-all solution.
 The right approach to estimating a reasonable project budget is to first plan the activities to be carried out and in the second step plan the budget according to those activities.
 Therefore, the overall budget has to be in line with the activities planned, the project’s duration and the number of partners involved.
 This implies that the detailed budget is always prepared on the basis of the activities needed to meet the project’s objectives and the resources required to carry out these activities within the time allowed.

 Based on our experience, you can also keep in mind the following additional tips when building your project’s budget: